Scott Fraser (politician)

 As a member of the official opposition in the 38th, 39th and 40th Parliaments he served in various critic and deputy roles at different times, such as on issues relating to community and rural development, mining, fisheries, and aboriginal issues.
 He introduced two private member bills: the Promotion of Safe Antifreeze Act, 2007 which sought to ban ethylene glycol from antifreeze products, and the Cave Protection Act which sought to create a registry of cave sites and create legal protection for them.
 In both the 2011 and 2014 NDP leadership elections Fraser endorsed John Horgan.

-Prior to becoming an MLA, Fraser served one term (1996–1999) as mayor of Tofino, British Columbia.
-Prior to being mayor he operated a bed and breakfast.
+Prior to becoming an MLA, Fraser served one term (1996–1999) as mayor of Tofino, British Columbia; before that he operated a bed and breakfast.
 After serving as mayor he worked as a manager at a shellfish farm.
-He had also stood for election during the 2004 federal election, as the New Democratic Party nominee in the Nanaimo—Alberni electoral district.
-However, he lost to the incumbent James Lunney of the Conservative Party.
+He also ran in the 2004 federal election as the New Democratic Party nominee in the Nanaimo—Alberni electoral district, but lost to the incumbent James Lunney of the Conservative Party.